 About this Project

-The Water Authority will be working within the First Aqueduct to rehabilitate sections of pipelines 1 and 2 and repair or replace aging structures beginning in Fall 2018.
-The project will extend the service life of the pipeline and eliminate the likelihood of a future uncontrolled release of water in this area.
-Construction of the project is expected to last approximately 18 months.
+The Water Authority is working within the First Aqueduct to rehabilitate sections of Pipelines 1 and 2 and repair or replace aging structures, such as worker entry points.
+When completed in winter 2020, the project will extend the service life of the pipelines and eliminate the likelihood of future uncontrolled releases of water in this area.

 Within this section of the Water Authority’s system, Pipelines 1 and 2 are between 48-inches and 54-inches in diameter.
-Pipeline 1 was originally constructed in 1947 and Pipeline 2 in 1954.
-A condition Assessment completed in 2014 determined it was time to replace this section of the system.
+Pipeline 1 was installed in 1947 and Pipeline 2 in 1954 to transport the first imported water into the San Diego region.
+A condition assessment was completed in 2014 and determined it was time to replace this section of the system.

 |Project design began||2017|